Written by Pradeep

 Fetal anemia can be diagnosed:

-- By performing an ultrasound: Fetal anemia can be diagnosed when conducting a prenatal ultrasound.
+Fetal anemia can be diagnosed when conducting a prenatal ultrasound.
 If the ultrasound shows swelling in the fetal tissue, it can be due to the fluid accumulation.
 If one of the fetal arteries in the brain called middle cerebral artery (MCA) shows increased blood flow in an ultrasound (Doppler evaluation), fetal anemia can be suspected.
-This is because one of the fetal response to the anemia is the increased blood flow to the brain
+This is because one of the fetal response to the anemia is the increased blood flow to the brain.

-- By conducting maternal blood test: Conducting a maternal blood test can confirm the presence of certain antibodies, which can cause fetal anemia
+Conducting a maternal blood test can confirm the presence of certain antibodies, which can cause fetal anemia.

-- By invasive procedures: Though difficult and not very safe to perform as it carries an increased risk of miscarriage and preterm delivery, if the circumstances demand, the invasive procedures like amniocentesis and fetal blood sampling is performed, by which, the fetal anemia can be diagnosed with 100% accuracy
+Though difficult and not very safe to perform as it carries an increased risk of miscarriage and preterm delivery, if the circumstances demand, the invasive procedures like amniocentesis and fetal blood sampling is performed, by which, the fetal anemia can be diagnosed with 100% accuracy.

 The treatment choice depends on the cause and severity of the anemia.
 In the case of mild anemia, the baby will be closely monitored and delivered earlier (if possible).